-Waiting seems to be one of the hardest and frustrating things in life especially in a world with a microwave mentality.
+Waiting seems to be one of the hardest and most frustrating things in life especially in a world with a microwave mentality.

 Whether we recognize it or not, waiting is a constant thing in our lives.
 At any given moment we’re all waiting for a process, something or someone.
 Sometimes in life, things don’t always happen when we expect, wish, or want them to happen.

-When it doesn’t happen the way we want it, we are tempted to ask, “When, God, when?”
+When it doesn’t happen the way we want it, we are tempted to ask,

 You might have to experience delays as you navigate through life and you’ll think that every other person’s life is perfect except your life.
-You will be wondering why you differ from Sis A, B, C, X, Y, and Z. You become tired, discourage, and frustrated, and you are tempted to take an alternate route to end the wait.
+You will be wondering why you differ from Sis A, B, C, X, Y, and Z. You become tired, discouraged, and frustrated, and you are tempted to take an alternate route to end the wait.
 My dear, I want to tell you that you are not alone in the waiting room.
 We are all waiting for something.

 But this night we will be learning from a father and mother of Faith.